openstack-archive/tripleo-docs/deploy-guide/source/deployment/architecture.rst

 ------

-.. note:: During Ussuri cycle, Paunch has been replaced by the tripleo-container-manage_ Ansible role.
+.. note:: During Ussuri cycle, Paunch has been replaced by the tripleo_container_manage_ Ansible role.
 Therefore, the following block is deprecated in favor of the new role.
 However, the JSON input remains backward compatible and the containers are configured the same way as it was with Paunch.